How to Spend a Saturday on the Cold Spring Riverfront

 9:30 a.m. – Grab breakfast at Hudson Hil's Café & Market

-This cheerful café opens early for breakfast and lunch, featuring fresh ingredients from local Hudson Valley farms.
-The market includes New York cheeses, baked goods, jams & jellies, grass-fed beef, and even coffee and teas.
+This cheerful café opens early for breakfast and lunch and features fresh ingredients from local Hudson Valley farms.
+The market includes New York cheeses, baked goods, jams and jellies, grass-fed beef, and even coffee and teas.
 If that sounds like the makings of a fantastic picnic basket, Hudson Hil's agrees.
-They’ve partnered with Boscobel House in nearby Garrison to provide the favorite picnic destination with sandwiches and salads, snacks, sweets, and drink options for guests who’d rather not pack their own baskets.
+It has partnered with Boscobel House in nearby Garrison to provide the favorite picnic destination with sandwiches and salads, snacks, sweets, and drink options for guests who’d rather not pack their own baskets.
 Which is actually a great idea….

 11:00 a.m. – Pop over to Dockside Park

-It’s on the far end of West Street, right by the water and it is gorgeous.
-Take a blanket, books, board games, a Frisbee, or whatever else you feel like taking along and just enjoy the glorious sunshine for a few hours.
+It’s on the far end of West Street, right by the water, and it is gorgeous.
+Take a blanket, books, board games, a Frisbee, or whatever else you feel like toting along and just enjoy the glorious sunshine for a few hours.
 Soak up some rays right on the Hudson.
-Whenever you get hungry enough, bust out the provisions you just oh-so-wisely picked up from Hudson Hil's after breakfast.
+Whenever you get hungry enough, bust out the provisions you oh-so-wisely picked up from Hudson Hil's after breakfast.

-You’re already there, the park is literally next door to Moo Moo’s.
-You’d be a fool not to head in for a little delicious, high-quality, homemade ice cream.
-(Or a lot of it.)
-Moo Moo’s rotates in 16 different varieties daily, but check their website to see the close to 100 popular flavors they can make.
-You can even order off-menu as they take requests!
+You’re already there, since the park is literally next door to Moo Moo’s.
+You’d be a fool not to head in for a little delicious, high-quality, homemade ice cream (or a lot of it).
+Moo Moo’s rotates between 16 different varieties daily, but check the website to see the close to 100 popular flavors it can make.
+You can even order off-menu if you have a special request in mind!

 2 p.m. – Walking audio tour of the West Point Foundry Preserve